-Goodman’s mother, Teresa Goodman, said she had always been uneasy about his decision to travel to Connecticut.
+Porter’s mother, Teresa Goodman, said she had always been uneasy about his decision to travel to Connecticut.

 “I didn’t know why I felt anxiety when I thought that Porter was driving cross country back to Connecticut,” she said.
 “My husband and four of our children served in the military.
 Three of our children served in war zones.
 All five served LDS missions.
 Our children were very independent and capable and mostly level-headed.”

-But after reading Porter’s blog post about his actual plan, Teresa Goodman said she felt like she was living a nightmare.
+But after reading Porter’s blog post about his actual plan, Teresa said she felt like she was living a nightmare.

 “I had heard about and even seen a couple of interviews of former American soldiers who had gone overseas to join the Kurds in the fight against ISIS,” Teresa Goodman said.
 “I thought, ‘Oh, their poor mothers.’
 So, my first thought after reading Porter’s blog was, ‘Oh, great.
 Now I’m one of those poor mothers.’
 I thought that having children in war zones was a thing of the past.”

-At first, Goodman spent the majority of his time teaching kids to use computers.
+At first, Porter spent the majority of his time teaching kids to use computers.
 As the Manbij operation approached, he ended up joining a medical unit on the front line.
 Manbij, a city in northern Syria, was an ISIS stronghold.

 Even though the Manbij operation was just one conflict among many, BYU political science professor Donna Lee Bowen believes ISIS will eventually be defeated with the use of military force, but cautions against other groups forming from it.